Mohit-Verma-1688/chat-with-docs/README.md

 ```

-## Change the model of your choice in the application by chaning the paramter in app.py
+## Change the model of your choice in the application by chaning the paramter in app.py.
+ChromaDB is used as vector DB to store the embedded documents.

 - model = os.environ.get("MODEL", "mistral")